 Grasshoppah’s original material consists of diverse influences from folk, rock, funk, blues, island, and bluegrass, sometimes staying in a certain style for a song, sometimes changing styles within the composition.
 This mixture of catchy lyrics and intense instrumental jams lends to remembrance.
 Grasshoppah’s main musical influences would be Bluegrass with an injection of pure Funk mingled with classic traditionalism.
 Throw in a bit of Reggae, Folk, and Blues and you’ve got it.
 The set lists never fail to diversify even if some of their songs have roots so deep the original artist isn’t known.
 Musicians that especially lie heavily on the brains of Grasshoppah might include Jethro Burns, Jerry Garcia, Stevie Wonder, John Hartford, David Grisman and even David Lee Roth!

 While Grasshoppah has been the headliner many times they also have been honored to share the stage with some great musicians.
 In July of 2004 they got the opportunity to back up one of the bluegrass worlds most famous fiddle players, Vassar Clements, in an improv grass jam.
 This took place to an attentive crowd at Bliss Fest in northern Michigan.
-Some other honors include, Leftover Salmon, Donna the Buffalo, The Dirty Dozen Brass Band, The Mammals, Merl Saunders, The Duhks, John Cowan Band, The Brave Combo, Ekoostik Hookah, Tim O’Brien, and Norman Blake.
+Some other honors include, Leftover Salmon, Donna the Buffulo, The Dirty Dozen Brass Band, The Mammals, Meri Saunders, The Duhks, John Cowan Band, The Brave Combo, Ekoostic Hookah, Tim O’Brien, and Norman Blake.
 Ever changing and always entertaining, witnessing what they do is a great way to truly know what is Grasshoppah.

 Musician/Songwriter Glenn House has a sturdy foundation amongst the roots of American music.
 For two decades he has been writing and performing original music built from such styles as folk, blues, bluegrass, rock n’ roll and old school country.
 Merging these various genres he has constructed his own modern sound while still giving a respectful nod to his traditional influences.
 His 2012 solo debut, Doublewide Vision, begins another chapter of eclectic song writting steeped with lyrical metaphor and innovative twists.
 This recording captures this new sound drivin by his finger picking ragtime guitar style, but also reflects on both of his previous projects, Grasshoppah (progessive bluegrass) and Karmic (folky alt.Country)